Mind control in popular culture: Analysis

 Mind control is a common trope in fiction, particularly science fiction, often explained through the use of some form of technology.
 It has become common in dystopian fiction.

-David Seed saw this trope as reflecting the mixture of social desire and fear for technology, writing that "At the beginning of the postwar period mind control was imagined as an invasion of mental space by an alien force.
+David Seed saw this trope as reflecting the mixture of social desire and fear for technology, writing that "at the beginning of the postwar period mind control was imagined as an invasion of mental space by an alien force.
 By the 1980s and 1990s, however, it has become impossible to separate the human from the technological.
 This intermeshing is reflected in the ambivalent perceptions of technology, which proves to be desired but destructive".

-Terry O'Brien in the The Greenwood Encyclopedia of Science Fiction and Fantasy comments: "Mind control is such a powerful image that if hypnotism did not exist, then something similar would have to have been invented: the plot device is too useful for any writer to ignore.
+Terry O'Brien in The Greenwood Encyclopedia of Science Fiction and Fantasy comments: "Mind control is such a powerful image that if hypnotism did not exist, then something similar would have to have been invented: the plot device is too useful for any writer to ignore.
 The fear of mind control is equally as powerful an image."

 Patric Jones argued that mind control fiction exposes the tension between safety and freedom, especially for youth.
-Sci-fi works like Candor, After, and Little Brother show how adults’ well-intentioned efforts to create order and security can gradually erode liberty.
+Sci-fi works like Candor, After, and Little Brother show how adults' well-intentioned efforts to create order and security can gradually erode liberty.
 These novels, echoing more realistic The Wave and The Chocolate War, highlight how social fears—crime, terrorism, failure—lead to increasing control over individuals, particularly teens.
 Ultimately, they warn that freedom may vanish not through violence but through quiet, everyday intrusions—tests, surveillance, subliminal conditioning—and celebrate young protagonists who resist such control in the enduring struggle for independence.